Raleigh Cost of Living: Raleigh, NC Living Expenses Guide

 Medical care is another major cost for many people.
 According to the Health Care Cost Institute, the average annual per-person cost of healthcare in North Carolina is $8,230.
 Residents of Wake County, where Raleigh is located, spent less at about $7,303.

 Pet care in Raleigh costs about $26 for a basic exam with house calls at about $49.
 Pet vaccinations begin at about $25, while neuter and spay operations range from $85 to $225.
-Bird lovers will pay between $20 and $45 for wing, nail, and beak maintenance.
+Bird owners will pay between $20 and $45 for wing, nail, and beak maintenance.

 Child Care Costs in Raleigh